 Four Seasons of Food is the record of my travels, experiences, and acts as a platform for me to share the stories of those I meet along the way.

 Like to work together?
-I am interested in any exciting new project, whether it requires the work of a concept developer, writer, researcher, teacher, chef, anthropologist – I’ve experience across the board and am always looking for interesting people to work with.
+I am interested in any exciting new project, whether it requires the work of a concept developer, writer, researcher, teacher, chef, anthropologist – I am always looking for interesting people to work with.
 Please browse my portfolio here – I look forward to hearing from you!